-Rob Salerno is a journalist and two-time Dora-nominated writer and performer who’s been labeled a “theatrical rabble rouser” by The Globe and Mail.
+Rob Salerno is a writer, actor, and journalist based in Los Angeles, California, and Toronto, Canada.
 His preoccupations as a writer include social justice and probing issues that polite people wouldn’t touch.

 Rob holds an MA (Drama) from University of Toronto and a Joint-Honours BA (Political Science, Cultural Studies) from McGill University.
+He completed the sketch and improv programs at Upright Citizens Brigade Los Angeles, and studied at Groundlings and Playhouse West.
 He has also completed residencies with the Banff Playwrights Colony and Buddies in Bad Times Theatre’s Young Creators Unit.

 Rob is always looking to collaborate on interesting projects as a writer or actor.
 If you are interested in working with him, feel free to get in touch.